usegalaxy-eu/galaxy-social/posts/2024-07-09-pathogfair-preprint.md

 📚 Training Material Available
-To support users, a comprehensive tutorial have been developed.
+To support users, a comprehensive tutorial has been developed.
 It guides users through the workflows, ensuring they can effectively utilize the tools for their research and public health initiatives.

 🔗 Tutorial: https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html